Thames Path - Battersea to Richmond (★★★☆☆)

-This route follows on from a stretch of the Thames Path previously walked, running from Kings Cross (heading down to the Thames to join the path), and along to Battersea (finishing at Clapham Junction train station).
+This route follows on from a stretch of the Thames Path previously walked, running from Waterloo to Battersea (having started at Kings Cross originally).

-As before this walk was done on a trip down through London heading south to see family (although on this occasion I do not really benefit at all since the train from Richmond has to head back to Clapham before it can take me south again).
+As before, this walk was done on a trip down through London - heading south to see family (although on this occasion I do not really benefit at all since the train from Richmond has to head back to Clapham Junction before it can take me south again).

-The walk starts by walking out of Clapham Junction train station, and then taking a fairly direct route to the river, joining up with it near Plantation Wharf Pier.
+And today it is here at Clapham Junction that my walk begins - taking a fairly direct route back to the river, and joining up with it near Plantation Wharf Pier.

 The view across the river while walking through Wandsworth Park

-This marks a point where the river starts to take on more of a rural feel, firstly with a busy stretch past the boathouses, and then on to the right of London Wetland Centre.
-This seems to be a bit of a theme park for birds, and although I don't pay it a visit, it does seem to be busy which is usually a good sign - and it does feel like it would be worth returning to for a visit.
+This marks a point where the river does start to take on a more rural feel - firstly with a busy stretch past some boathouses, and then as we head past London Wetland Centre - which seems to some sort of theme park for birds.
+And although I don't pay it a visit, it does seem to be busy which is usually a good sign.

 London Wetland Centre

-Having passed the wetlands, the path continues on a tree-lined path, with the trees opening out to give views of the rowing boats heading past, and the houses across in Hammersmith.
+But having passed these wetlands, the path continues, on a tree-lined path, with the trees opening out to give views of the rowing boats heading past - and of the houses, across in Hammersmith.

 New Developments at Hammersmith